ArtemisInternet/ruby-style-guide/README.md

   some_condition && do_something
   ```

-* Avoid modifier `if/unless` usage at the end of a
+* Try to avoid modifier `if/unless` usage at the end of a
   non-trivial multi-line block.

   ```Ruby